Writing From Life (The Good and the Bad)

 Another person who tracked me down is my old orthodontist, “Dr. Dragoni” (not too far off from his real name).
 I drew him the way he looks, and I drew his office the way it still looks to this day.
 He’s still in practice, and I guess his patients (who are all the perfect age to be reading my books!) discovered Smile on their own, and brought it to his attention.

 He was thrilled to see himself in my story, to say the least!
 He remembered me well: my orthodontic case was so extreme, he actually once presented my treatment at a dental conference.
 I remember him as being sort of a horrible guy (part of my motivation for the name change), but when I met up with him again after Smile was published, he couldn’t have been nicer.
 Turns out my perception was based on the fact that he was always sticking painful metal objects in my mouth and making me look funny!
 He was probably very nice and caring at the time.
 I just don’t remember it that way.

+So, always take memoirs and real-life stories with a grain of salt.
+The author’s memories are their own, and don’t always match up with the memories of everyone else who was there.
 Still, I’d argue that emotions are as true as fact.
 I remember exactly how I felt when I knocked out my two front teeth, and if I can relay those emotions as honestly as possible in my stories, then they are true stories.
 Even in fiction, stories can feel completely true!

 This essay was originally posted on Inside A Dog.
 Copyright Raina Telgemeier.